stmugisha/deep_learning/tensorflow/README.md

     * ```pip install jupyterthemes```
     * upgrade to the latest version ```pip install --upgrade jupyterthemes```

-> * The [Tensorflow](https://www.tensorflow.org/)website has well elaborated procedures so please refer to it as I don't want to 'reinvent the wheel':<br>
+> * The [Tensorflow](https://www.tensorflow.org/) website has well elaborated procedures so please refer to it as I don't want to rewrite them here.<br>